-- Auto care: puncture seal products, tire inflators, fiberglass cleaners, metal cleaners and polishes
+- Auto care: puncture seal products, tire inflators, fiberglass cleaners, metal cleaners, and polishes

-- Cosmetics: mascara, lash colorants
+- Cosmetics: mascara and lash colorants

-- Home maintenance products: crack and seam sealers, joint compounds, finish removers, and some specialty cleaners.
+- Home maintenance products: crack and seam sealers, joint compounds, finish removers, and some specialty cleaners

 Product Brands Containing It

-- The EWG's Skin Deep Cosmetic Database
+- Environmental Working Group's (EWG) Skin Deep Cosmetic Database

 - The Good Guide